pydatasci-repos/pydatasci/README.md

 Creating a Featureset won't duplicate your data!
 It simply records the `columns` to be used in training.

-Here, I'll just exclude a Label column in preparation for supervised learning.
+Here, we'll just exclude a Label column in preparation for supervised learning.

 ```python
 # Implicit IDs